danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ```

 <aside class="markdown-aside">
-The Heroku docs for dyno metadata have a warning: "Features added through Heroku Labs are experimental and subject to change.".
-It's concerning that something so critical as APM is depending on an experimental feature.
-However, when I reached out to Heroku support for help with setting up Datadog, their reply was "<em class="markdown-emphasis">Just use NewRelic</em>" ¯\_(ツ)_/¯
+The Heroku docs for dyno metadata include a warning: "Features added through Heroku Labs are experimental and subject to change."
+It’s a bit concerning that something as critical as APM relies on an experimental feature.
+When I reached out to Heroku support for assistance with setting up Datadog, their response was something like: <em class="markdown-emphasis">Just use NewRelic.</em> (My reaction: ¯\_(ツ)_/¯)
 </aside>

 ## Configure Agent